2019-2020 ACC Basketball Preview

 Shockingly, Pitt ended up at the bottom of the ACC once more after firing Kevin Stallings just two years into his tenure (well before he had a chance to actually build a program) and consequently hitting the reset button on the roster once again.
 Jeff Capel’s first season did see the team compete defensively and produced three promising freshmen, but due to graduation and transfers the team will actually get younger in year two.

 Capel’s young backcourt of Xavier Johnson and Trey McGowens flashed a ton of potential at times and were instrumental in the teams 12-5 start overall and 2-1 start in the ACC (which included wins against Florida State and Louisville) before reality eventually set in during conference play.
 Johnson (15.5 ppg., 3.9 rpg., 4.5 apg., 35.2% 3pt.) could be one of the top 4 or 5 point guards in the conference as a sophomore after proving himself as both a scorer and distributor and competing fiercely defensively.
 His turnover rate was far too high (4.0 tpg.), but that should improve with experience more than anything else.
 McGowens (11.6 ppg.) was an explosive scorer with a penchant for getting to the line at times, and he finished fourth in the ACC with 1.9 steals a game; he should be in line for a breakthrough sophomore year as well.
 The pair provides relentless pressure defensively and could benefit from the open lanes that result from increased spacing.
 Ryan Murphy, a junior college transfer that had some success as a perimeter shooter at Charlotte two years ago (40% 3pt.), could help the team stretch the floor.
 A third rising sophomore, Au’Diese Toney, didn’t have quite as much success shooting the basketball as Johnson and McGowens, but he competes defensively and attacks the glass, leading the team with 5.6 rebounds per game last season.
 The new 3 point line may be a deterrent to his perimeter shooting, but the increased spacing should afford him more opportunities on the offensive boards (Pitt finished 67th in offensive rpg.) and his overall shooting should improve.
 At 6-6, 210 pounds, he is likely to see time at both forward spots, but with most of the ACC playing small he should more than hold his own.
 A pair of 6-6 freshmen, 4-star recruit Gerald Drumgoole and 3 star recruit Justin Champagnie, will need to contribute right away at the forward spots.
-Both should add to what Pitt does defensively, with Drumgoole more likely to contribute on the boards and from the perimeter as a freshman.
+Both should add to what Pitt does defensively, and Champagnie played particularly well in the team's trip to Europe.

 Terrell Brown, a 6-10 junior, will man the middle for the Panthers.
 Brown (4.5 rpg., 1.8 bpg.) provides solid rim protection and has shown flashes of offensive potential that includes a face up game, but he doesn’t always move his feet well and the team needs more from him on the boards (the Panthers were 200th in rebounding margin).
 With part time starter Kene Chukwuka recovering from offseason hip surgery that could eventually turn into a medical redshirt, 6-8 Karim Coulibaly, a 3 star recruit, will be forced into action early.
 He has more long term upside than Brown and Chukwuka, and could contribute more than Brown offensively and on the boards as a freshman.